kasikci/kasikci.github.io/teaching.md

 EECS 482 is an introductory course on operating systems at the senior undergraduate or first-year graduate level.
 The objective of the course is to teach the issues involved in the design and implementation of modern operating systems.
 The concepts in this course are applicable to many operating systems and hardware platforms.
 We will discuss examples that are drawn from historically significant and modern operating systems including MULTICS, UNIX, Mach, and Windows.
 We will cover topics such as processes and threads, concurrency and synchronization, CPU scheduling, virtual memory management, communication in distributed systems, secondary-storage management, and file systems.

-For details, please visit EECS 482 webpage.
+For details, please visit EECS 482 [course webpage](http://web.eecs.umich.edu/~harshavm/eecs482/).

 # EECS 582: Advanced Operating Systems (F'17)